AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 This series of posts explores what is possible with DynamoDB alone, starting naively, demonstrating problems and pitfalls along the way.

-This series of posts explores fast, economical and efficient filtering and pagination with DynamoDB.

 Part 1: **Duplicating data with Lambda and DynamoDB streams to support filtering**

 Part 2: [Using global secondary indexes and parallel queries to reduce storage footprint and write less code](/posts/dynamodb-efficient-filtering-2/)